(Disclosure: Some of the links below may be affiliate links)

 Also, I managed to write a lot of posts this month again :) I wrote a new series about Cryptocurrencies.
 I hope this was interesting to some of you at least!
 Even though we had a wedding and a honeymoon, I was still able to keep to my schedule of three posts per week.
 I do not know how long I can keep it up, but for now, it is fine :)

 Excluding the index of the blog, here are the three posts that had the most views in August 2018:

 - The Three Fund Portfolio – Keep it simple

 - Monthly personal finance routine – 11 things I do each month

 Next month should be a normal month for finance.
-I’m going to be 10 days in the U.S. for work.
-But everything will be paid by Pied Piper.
-Since this month has been so bad, we’ll be extra careful next month.
+I am going to be 10 days in the U.S. for work.
+But everything will be paid by my employer.
+Since this month has been so bad, we will be extra careful next month.
 I want our finance to go back to something before we spend any more.
 That means we are delaying once again some of the planned expenses.
-We are starting to plan our trip to China for Chinese new year.
-But it’s not sure we are going to pay the plane next month, unless we find some good flights.
+We are starting to plan our trip to China for the Chinese new year.
+But it is not sure we are going to pay for the plane next month unless we find some good flights.
 And we are going to need to pay for the car repair.

 What about you?
 How was August 2018 for you?
 Do you have any advice for us?